bismex/Awesome-person-re-identification/README.md

 - Additions of a summary or performance

 **I will immediately reflect the matter if it should be corrected.
 I hope this github page helps many people with research purposes.**
-**Finally, the latest CVPR2019 papers are summarized in my personal blog below.
+**Finally, the latest CVPR2019 papers are summarized in [my personal blog](https://bismex.github.io/).
 Unfortunately, it is written in Korean.**

 ### :high_brightness: Updated 2019-07-04
 - The below paper has been re-categorized and updated (github).